Are you sure you want to remove this?

 Seafood and fish restaurants can be pricey with produce being charged per kilo although all restaurants are legally required to display their menus outside such that you can check the prices before sitting down.

-There is no cover charge and all taxes and service is included and, whilst tipping is entirely discretionary, anything over 5% is considered as very generous.
+There is no cover charge and all taxes and service are included and, whilst tipping is entirely discretionary, anything over 5% is considered as very generous.

-A. The island is the 4th largest in the Mediterranean at 8,681km2 (3,352 miles2).
+A. The island is the fourth largest in the Mediterranean at 8,681km2 (3,352 miles2).
 It is approximately 185km north to south and 86km across at its widest point.

 A. Despite folklore, the majority of roads in Corsica are as good as – and, in some instances, better - than roads in the UK.
 This island is mountainous and therefore once inland they can become a little sinuous but the surface is generally even and all but the unclassified roads are generally sufficiently wide to accommodate two vehicles travelling in opposite directions.
 There are less than 30km of dual carriageway on the whole of the island, but the Routes Nationales (equivalent of UK A roads) that link Bastia with Calvi, Corte, Porto Vecchio, Ajaccio and Bonifacio are excellent and tend to be relatively free flowing except in the very peak of the season.